debbie1505/Sensei/README.md

 # Sensei
-Sensei is a mentorship platform that allows high school students to match with mentors so they can get help and guidance from students who have been in the same position as them
+Sensei is a mentorship platform that allows high school students to match with mentors to get help and guidance from students who have been in their positions.

 # Features
 - Mentor matching